Skip to main content

 note

-As a consequence, discard_row will drop the whole data item - even if nested model was affected.
+As a consequence, discard_row will drop the whole data item - even if a nested model was affected.

-Set contracts on Arrow Tables and Pandasโ€‹
+Set contracts on Arrow tables and Pandasโ€‹

-3. data_type changes to data types in tables/frames are not allowed and will result in data type schema clash.
+3. data_type changes to data types in tables/frames are not allowed and will result in a data type schema clash.
 We could allow for more modes (evolving data types in Arrow tables sounds weird but ping us on Slack if you need it.)

 Here's how dlt deals with column modes:

-2. discard_value column will be deleted
+2. discard_value the column will be deleted.

-4. freeze exception on a new column
+4. freeze an exception on a new column.

 Get context from DataValidationError in freeze modeโ€‹